 - In a large pot, bring the chicken broth, sesame oil, white pepper, and salt (optional) to a light simmer.

 - My source for this recipe indicates that you should lightly boil the wontons in a separate container of water, then drain, add to serving bowls, and pour the broth on top.
-I chose to cook the wontons right in the brother instead- because (gasp), some of mine lost a little filling and I wanted that to be saved in the soup to give more flavor to the broth.
-Either way works!
+I chose to cook the wontons right in the broth instead- because (*gasp*), some of mine lost a little filling and I wanted that to be saved in the soup to give more flavor to the broth.

 - The wontons are done when they float to the top.
 They have a tendency to stick to each other and/or to the bottom of the pot so give a delicate stir every so often to prevent this.